olha-kaminska/olha-kaminska.github.io/index.md

 <h2>Short biography</h2>
 <p class="main-text">I received Bachelor's degree in System Analysis at the National Technical University of Ukraine “Kyiv Polytechnic Institute” (2017) and Master's degree in Computer Science at Tartu University (2019).
 I have work experience related to text processing as a Junior Data Scientist in Ukrainian and Estonian startups.</p>
 <p class="main-text">Currently, I am an interdisciplinary Ph.D. student in Computational Web Intelligence (CWI) lab and LT3 (Language and Translation Technology Team) group at Ghent University.
-My work is related to the application of fuzzy rough sets in machine learning methods for sentiment analysis and emotion detection.
 Topic of my thesis is "Machine Learning Methods for Sentiment Analysis and Emotion Detection".</p>
 <h4>Links:</h4>
 <div class="main-text">
   <ul>
-    <li><p class="main-text">Some of my progects: <a href="https://github.com/olha-kaminska">on my GitHub page</a>.</p> </li>
+    <li><p class="main-text">Some of my projects: <a href="https://github.com/olha-kaminska">on my GitHub page</a>.</p> </li>
     <li><p class="main-text">My Ghent University pages: <a href="https://cwi.ugent.be/research/team/olha-kaminska.php">CWI</a> and <a href="https://www.lt3.ugent.be/people/olha-kaminska">LT3</a> labs.</p> </li>
   </ul>
 </div>